Bug report #13958

 Uhm, I wish new features could be identifier in some other way, but as long as this is how you tell them apart, there should be checks in the provider to refuse accepting negative integers as real feature identifiers.
 Aren't there cases in which a field is refused as an identifier ?
 Like where duplicates are found ?
 Another case should be presence of negative integers, until that FID_IS_NEW usage changes, or the PostgreSQL provider changes the way it generates identifiers by isolating the database identifier from the qgis feature identifier (which would also allow using multiple-column identifiers or string-based ones etc.).

-#16 Updated by Sandro Santilli about 2 years ago
+#16 Updated by Sandro Santilli over 2 years ago

 - Status changed from Closed to Reopened